sriemer/fix-linux-mouse/README.md

 ### On text console/virtual terminal

-If you want to use your PS/2 capable USB mouse on a VT as well, then you need GPM (General Purpose Mouse) from package gpm.
+If you want to use your PS/2 capable USB mouse on a VT as well, then you need GPM (General Purpose Mouse) from package `gpm`.
 It provides a "gpm" systemd service which is usually disabled by default.
 Its config is located at `/etc/sysconfig/mouse`.